logigearcorp/docs.testarchitect.com/content/administration-guide/license-server/managing-the-license-server/creating-a-redundant-license-server.md

     {{<note>}} If you use the full host name of the machine, ensure that the machine is connected to your working domain.

-5. Use the default port number for the redundant license server, or overwrite the port value with a different value.
+5.  **Optional:** Use the default port number for the redundant license server, or overwrite the port value with a different value.

     ![](/images/TA_Administration/Images/adm_configure_RLS.png)